Saosing/sharecorners/README.md

 ## Why another "pdf-to-image" package

-Once in a while, I need to convert a pdf file (usually slides or academic paper) into image files (thumbnails) in order to get a fast
+Once in a while, I need to convert a pdf file (usually slides or academic paper) into image files (thumbnails) in order to get a fast g